+Stroke 11.
 Dog-leg left where the big hitter can get home in two.
-The shorter drive needs 130m to carry the wetland and 186m to carry to the firstbunker.
+The shorter drive needs 130m to carry the wetland and 186m to carry to the first bunker.

+Stroke 9.
 This is a drivable par 4 for the strong player.
-The safe line is to either play short of or over the bunker in the centre of the fairway.
-The bunker is 120m from the green.
+The safe line is to either play short of or over the Island of Turf grass in the centre of the fairway.
+The Island is 120m from the green.

 Stroke 2.
 A long straight tee shot should leave you with about 150m to the green.

-This is the 3rd, played 50m shorter.
+Stroke 14.
+This is the 3rd, played 50m longer.
 The long hitters can reach the far bunkers on the right and left.

 Stroke 4.
 A strong three shooter.
 Stay out of the bunkers if you want to make a par.

 Stroke 16.
 A pretty little hole with all the trouble on the right.